Herman Allen: Triple murder

-Upon his return to Benson, Allen remarried to 26-year-old Ruth Lee.
-For the next several years, the family lived on an undisturbed existence, with Herman and Ruth spending a lot of time tending with their respective parents.
-However, Allen eventually became suspicious of her, believing that she was cheating on him with a neighbor named Cap Raynor.
+Upon his return to Benson, Allen remarried to 26-year-old Ruth Mae Lee.
+For the next several years, the family lived on an undisturbed existence, with Herman and Ruth spending a lot of time tending to their respective parents.
+However, Allen eventually became suspicious of his wife, believing that she was cheating on him with a neighbor named Cap Raynor.
 In the early morning of January 15, 1942, he got a 16-gauge shotgun and went to Raynor's house, where he called him to step out on the porch.
 Upon doing so, Raynor was shot once and fell to the ground, allowing time for Allen to reload and shoot him once more, this time fatally.

 He then went to his mother-in-law's house and began firing through the windows, striking his 26-year-old brother-in-law, Grady Lee.
 Allen then went inside and dragged his wife out by the hair to a barn not far from the house, where he shot her in the back of the head.
 By that time, neighbors had already alerted authorities to the shootings, who subsequently arrested Allen while he was collecting clothes from his house.
 While Allen was lodged in a jail in another county, the mortally-wounded Grady was driven to the Johnston County Hospital, where he died two days later.

 Trial, imprisonment and execution

-Soon after the murders, Allen was arraigned on three counts of first degree murder, with his attorneys announcing that they would attempt to plead temporary insanity.
+Soon after the murders, Allen was arraigned on three counts of first degree murder, with his attorneys announcing that they would plead temporary insanity.
 Despite his claims that he was drunk and unable to remember what had happened on the night of the murders, Allen was found guilty of the killing Grady Lee and sentenced to death.
 Allen unsuccessfully attempted to appeal his death sentence, but it was upheld by the North Carolina Supreme Court.

 On October 30, 1942, Allen was executed inside the gas chamber in Central Prison, followed shortly after by Otis Harris, a 17-year-old black teenager convicted of rape.
-Shortly before being put to death, he continued to claim that he was drunk at the time and that the victims had wronged him.
+Shortly before being put to death, he continued to claim he was drunk at the time and that the victims had wronged him.
 His final words were the following: "I am ready to go.
 I do not dread it.
 There is a better world for me.
 I have had a sad life, but that is over now.
 I have experienced God in my soul.
 I am glad to leave this world of sin."